vapor/docs/3.0/docs/http/getting-started.md

 # Getting Started with HTTP

 HTTP ([vapor/http](https://github.com/vapor/http)) is a non-blocking, event-driven HTTP library built on SwiftNIO.
-It makes working with SwiftNIO's HTTP handlers easy and offers higher level functionality like media types, client upgrading, streaming bodies, and more.
+It makes working with SwiftNIO's HTTP handlers easy and offers higher-level functionality like media types, client upgrading, streaming bodies, and more.
 Creating an HTTP echo server takes just a few lines of code.

 !!! tip
     If you use Vapor, most of HTTP's APIs will be wrapped by more convenient methods.
 Usually the only HTTP type you